-Via the Centre for Health Protection: CHP investigates hand, foot and mouth disease outbreak at residential child care centre.
+Via the Centre for Health Protection: Public urged to stay vigilant against hand, foot and mouth disease and enterovirus 71 infection.
 Excerpt:

 The Centre for Health Protection (CHP) of the Department of Health today (December 1) called on members of the public to maintain vigilance against hand, foot and mouth disease (HFMD) and enterovirus 71 (EV71) infection, as the latest surveillance data showed that the HFMD activity further increased and remained at a very high level in Hong Kong.

 "The CHP recorded an increasing number of institutional outbreaks of HFMD in the past few weeks, from 23 cases in the week ending November 14 to 64 in the week ending November 28," a spokesman said.

 "Sentinel surveillance among private medical practitioners and general outpatient clinics also reported an increase in the HFMD activity recently.
 From the week ending November 14 to the week ending November 21, the weekly consultation rates of HFMD based at sentinel private medical practitioners increased from 2.4 to 3.7 (per 1,000 consultations) while the weekly consultation rates of HFMD based at sentinel general outpatient clinics increased from 0.4 to 1.2.